 Over the years, we’ve found that all it takes is a single issue, like price, to turn customers away.
 They want something that works, but that they can afford to use until they reach their weight-loss goals.

 The Science – “Any Research?”

 According to the official website, Shaklee is backed by research conducted in The Landmark Study.
 After further review, we did notice a wealth of information pertaining to individual ingredients, not specific supplements.
 Also, there wasn’t a clear conclusion pointing toward any formula and weight-loss.
 At DietSpotlight, we like seeing solid science used to support claims.
 When the evidence is mixed, we become concerned.

 What are our final thoughts on Shaklee?
 Well, we like that the longevity of the company and that they use some natural ingredients, but we’re concerned about this one because the available research doesn’t point toward specific supplements, but rather ingredients.
 We’re also a bit skeptical due to the high price tag the the MLM opportunity, possibly making individual purchases difficult.

 If you want to shed those extra pounds, why not try combining your diet and exercise routine with an affordable supplement backed by science.

-One of the best products we’ve seen in 2016 is one called Leptigen.
+One of the best products we’ve seen this year is one called Dietspotlight Burn.
 Its formula includes a unique blend of four clinically-tested ingredients, which have been shown to help accelerate metabolism and ignite fat loss.
 Dieters are talking about seeing great results and there’s no chatter about harmful side effects.

-Also, the makers of Leptigen are so confident in their supplement, they’re offering customers a Special Trial Offer.
+Also, the makers of Dietspotlight Burn are so confident in their supplement, they’re offering customers a special trial offer.

 Previous Shaklee Review (Updated November 27, 2012):